-As before, we can calculate the Gaussian curvature of the reduced Jacobi metric \eqref{jacobir}.
-We have that the horizons $r_{\pm}=\frac{1}{2}\left(2M\pm\sqrt{4M^2-4Q^2}\right)$ are located in two extremal points of the Gaussian curvature.
-Moreover, as before, we can recover the results already obtained in \cite{Das:2016opi} for the Reissner-Nördstrom metric.
+As before, we can calculate the Gaussian curvature of the reduced generalized Jacobi metric \eqref{jacobir}.
+We will focus in the null case of the Gaussian curvature calculated in \eqref{gaussianG}.
+For simplicity we take $M=0$.
+Thus, we use equation \eqref{gaussianG} with $f(r)=1-\frac{Q^2}{r}$ and calculate the Gaussian curvature of the result, we obtain